tbmc/sporteasy-calendar-connector/Readme.md

 ### Manually

 #### Generate logins
-Take json and transform it to base64 without last `=`
+Take json and transform it to base64, then url encode it
 ```json
 {
     "username": "...",